 - 1 tsp Cinnamon

 - 200 g Butter

 Start by making the syrup.
-In a pan on a low heat melt 45g of the brown sugar, 1/2 tsp of the sea salt, the water and honey.
+In a pan on a low heat melt the brown sugar, sea salt, water and honey.
 Once the sugar is dissolved, let it boil for 10 minutes while stirring constantly.
 Pour into a bowl and cool in the fridge overnight or for at least 2 hours

-For the filling chop up the pecans, add them along with 45g of the light brown sugar, the cinnamon, nutmeg and 1/2 tsp of the salt into a food processor and pulse them until they look like a coarse crumb
+For the filling chop up the pecans, add them along with the light brown sugar, the cinnamon, nutmeg and salt into a food processor and pulse them until they look like a coarse crumb

-Melt the butter in a pan on a low heat and stir in 45g of the light brown sugar until it dissolves
+For the pastry, melt the butter in a pan on a low heat and stir in the light brown sugar until it dissolves

 In a deep sided baking tray layer up the filo sheets, brushing butter between each layer.
 Start with 10 sheets of filo, then a layer of the pecan filling, then 10 more filo sheets, another layer of the filling, then a final layer of 10 filo sheets.
 Reserve a small amount of the filling for topping the Baklava after baking, about 2 tbsp